 It also seeks to minimize fatigue and prevent damage to parts of the body that are injury prone.
-After one hour in a Keeogo dermoskeleton, I felt invincible!
+After one hour in KEEOGO, I felt invincible!

-For new users, be forewarned that in the beginning wearing a dermoskeleton does take some getting used to.
+For new users, be forewarned that in the beginning wearing a dermoskeleton like KEEOGO takes time to get used to.
 Being on my feet with the device during my session was reflected back at me the next day.
 My hips and lower back felt sore, but the discomfort of wearing the device was nothing compared to the pain and stress my own body puts me through on a daily basis.

 If I had to relate this discomfort to anything, it would be comparable to the pain of breaking in a new pair of shoes.
 Wearing the tech for short periods of time until you’ve built up your endurance to wear it day to day helps immensely.